bismuthfoundation/Hack-with-BIS/21-Scatter-Decentralized-Offchain-Storage/plugins/131_scatter_offchain_storage/readme.md

 ## SCTTR_store

-This command takes data to store offchain as a parameter and returns hash of the stored data
+This command takes data to store offchain as a parameter and returns hash of the stored data.

 ## SCTTR_get

-This command takes hash of the stored data as a parameter and returns the data from the database
+This command takes hash of the stored data as a parameter and returns the data from the database.

 # Limitations:

-This plugin is not well suited for storage of large data yet, at least not over the entire network
+This plugin is not well suited for storage of large data yet, at least not over the entire network.